OpenMPDK/dss-ansible/README.md

 #### playbooks/configure_hosts.yml

-Execute this playbook to configure hosts prior to deploying DSS / TESS software.
+Execute this playbook to configure hosts prior to deploying DSS software.
 This playbook will deploy custom kernel, install YUM / python dependencies, and deploy the Infiniband driver.

 To install OFED, set `infiniband_driver` host var to `ofed`.